Sirius0531/final_project/README.md

 JACK OGOZALY.
 (November 2021).
 Kaggle: Salary and more-Data Scientist, Analyst, Engineer, Retrieved 3/16/2022 from https://www.kaggle.com/jackogozaly/data-science-and-stem-salaries.
 This dataset has 62,000 salary records from top companies.
-It contains information such as company, location, education level, compensation (base salary, bonus, stock grants), race, and other details.During our analysis, we hoped this dataset would help us answer the question of how do different factors such as location, years of experience, gender, and company affect the anticipated salary.
+It contains information such as company, location, education level, compensation (base salary, bonus, stock grants), race, and other details.
+During our analysis, we hoped this dataset would help us answer the question of how do different factors such as location, years of experience, gender, and company affect the anticipated salary.

 **Limitations to Dataset**
 - Accuracy of the data because it was self-reported by humans
 - Data did not include job descriptions, and all jobs were the same title
 - There were several imbalances in the dataset such as company size, location, years of experience
-- Total Yearly Compensation means different things to different people when self reporting (are stock options included, benefit packages, etc)
+- Total Yearly Compensation means different things to different people when self-reporting (are stock options included, benefits packages, etc)

 ## Description of the data exploration phase of the project

 ### Data Cleaning and Analysis
-1. We use boxplot to locate the [outliers](https://raw.githubusercontent.com/Sirius0531/final_project/main/2nd%20Segment%20Project%20Deliverable/Data/outlier_totalyearlycompensation.PNG) , remove in the dataset.
+1. We use boxplots to locate the outliers in [total salary](https://raw.githubusercontent.com/Sirius0531/final_project/main/2nd%20Segment%20Project%20Deliverable/Data/outlier_totalyearlycompensation.PNG) and [Year of experience](https://github.com/Sirius0531/final_project/blob/main/2nd%20Segment%20Project%20Deliverable/Data/outlier_yearofexperence.PNG), remove in the dataset.
-2. Dropping columns in Data Frame, such as race, bonus, stock, other details, tag twhich are not used in the analysis.
+2. Dropping columns in Data Frame, such as race, bonus, stock, other details, and tags, which are not used in the analysis.
-3. Split the location into States, Cities and Countris.
+3. Split the location into States, Cities, and Countries.
 4. Once the data was clean we did visualizations of the data, and observe the correlation between each variable and total yearly compensation.
 [Dashboard](https://public.tableau.com/app/profile/sirius.liao/viz/SalaryAnalysis-Storyboard/DataScientistSalaryAnalysis#1) of our initial visualizations.
-5. Use python and pandas to clean the dataset, filtering on data industry specific jobs in the USA and One-Hotencoder the object columns.
+5. Use python and pandas to clean the dataset, filtering on data industry-specific jobs in the USA and One-Hotencoder the object columns.
-6. Upload the cleaned dataset to S3 buket on AWS.
-Using Pyspar to connect AWS and PostgreSQl to store and analysis the data.
+6. Upload the cleaned dataset to the S3 bucket on AWS.
+Using Pyspar to connect AWS and PostgreSQL to store and analysis the data.
 ![image](https://user-images.githubusercontent.com/92349969/160261413-f58f0815-c402-407f-8edc-00913896e6cb.png)

 ### Database and ERD